ryohlan/next-ts-template/README.md

 This is a template for Next.js.
 This. template includes followings:

 - TypeScript
-- Parametarized routing (by next-routes)
+- Parametarized routing
 - custom server
 - styled-components
 - cli for new page

 ## What is the Cli?

 This project provides a cli for creating new page.
-For example, if you want to add a new page named profile, run `npm run add:page profile` commands:
+For example, if you want to add a new page named profile, run `npm run new:page profile` commands:

 ```shell
 npm run add:page profile